DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/03g-pod-resource-request-and-limit.markdown

 ```

 The output shows that the Pod status is PENDING.
 That is, the Pod is not scheduled to run on any Node, and it will remain in the PENDING state indefinitely

+## If you do not specify a memory limit?

+If you do not specify a memory limit for a Container, one of the following situations applies:

+1. The Container has no upper bound on the amount of memory it uses.
+The Container could use all of the memory available on the Node where it is running which in turn could invoke the OOM Killer.
+Further, in case of an OOM Kill, a container with no resource limits will have a greater chance of being killed.
+2. The Container is running in a namespace that has a default memory limit, and the Container is automatically assigned the default limit.
+Cluster administrators can use a LimitRange to specify a default value for the memory limit.